 Once you’ve set up your device, you should check to see if there’s a software update available.
 To do this, press on the Settings app, scroll to the bottom, press About phone, and select System updates.
 On the next screen, you’ll see a Check for update button.
 Press it, and your phone will check to see if any updates are available.
 If so, you can download and install them.

-Unlike the home button in iOS, manufacturers typically equip Android devices with three touch-sensitive buttons at the bottom of the screen.
+Unlike the home button in iOS, manufacturers typically equip Android devices with either three touch-sensitive buttons at the bottom of the screen, or rely on gestures for software control.
 Various manufacturers have received flack in the past for deviating from Google’s vision.
 However, the most recent versions of the OS are relatively devoid of inconsistencies.
-Pretty much every essential action starts and ends with the three buttons, all of which are featured below.
+Many Android devices are still totally controlled by the three buttons, found below, though newer devices, running Android 9.0 Pie or later, may have switched to the newer gesture-based method.

 Back Button: The back button, on the left, will take you back to the last thing you did in an app, or revert to the last page in your mobile browser.
 Additionally, holding the button down when using your browser should automatically open up a menu that makes it easy to access your favorite bookmarks, browsing history, and the websites you visit most often.